open-mmlab/mmcv/README.md

 There are two versions of MMCV:

-- **mmcv-full**: comprehensive, with full features and various CPU and CUDA ops out of box.
+- **mmcv-full**: comprehensive, with full features and various CPU and CUDA ops out of the box.
 It takes longer time to build.
 - **mmcv**: lite, without CPU and CUDA ops but all other features, similar to mmcv\<1.0.0.
 It is useful when you do not need those CUDA ops.

 **Note**: Do not install both versions in the same environment, otherwise you may encounter errors like `ModuleNotFound`.
 You need to uninstall one before installing the other. `Installing the full version is highly recommended if CUDA is available`.